 Engaging millennials in the civic life of our community and nation

-The goal of the LWVLA Mauch Millennial Project is to develop and implement a series of initiatives from 2016 through 2020, that will encourage young people in Union County to learn about and collectively engage in their democracy through
+GOALS The goal of the LWVLA Mauch Millennial Project is to develop and implement a series of initiatives from 2016 through 2020 and beyond, that will encourage young people in Union County to learn about and collectively engage in their democracy through

 The Mauch Project with the help of the Greater Susquehanna Valley Chamber of Commerce sponsored the grand opening of a voting booth exhibit at the Lewisburg Children's Museum on May 19, 2019.
 The exhibit teaches children the basics about voting and encourages families to share their experiences with civic participation.
 In the first three months of the voting exhibit's presence at the museum nearly 12,00 guests had the opportunity to learn about voting in a fun way.

 A second exhibit sponsored by the Mauch Project is a pop-up exhibit celebrating 100 years of women's suffrage.
 This exhibit will help children to learn about the fight for women to vote, a chance to dress up with sashes, carry signs, and learn about the women who waged this fight will be on temporary display and then used annually during during Women's History month (March).
 UPDATE: Shortly after the opening of this exhibit in March of 2020 the museum had to close as the coronavirus pandemic swept the nation.
 This temporary exhibit will be available for viewing in the future.

 Read more about this program in the Bucknell Magazine at: https://www1.bucknell.edu/about-bucknell/communications/bucknell-magazine/fall-2018/illuminating-the-issues/priming-the-vote.html.